suhailhijry/utf8string/README.md

 * This class employs small string optimization (SSO), with the SSO buffer having the size 32 by default, you can change this simply by creating a different template of the class: ```using myutf8string = ryuk::basic_utf8string<YOUR_SSO_LENGTH>;```.
 This should create a specialization of the class with your own SSO buffer length.

-* This class only supports c++11 and above at the mooment.
+* This class only supports c++11 and above at the moment.

 ## Contribution
 * All contributions are welcome, feel free to submit a PR anytime.